 - January courses.

 - Online courses with a required weekend on campus.

 - Three- or seven-week Summer School campus-based courses.

 If you study with us in the summer, you may request an I-20 for the F-1 student visa through Harvard Summer School.
 The capstone course with the intensive weekend on campus is also a good way to fulfill the on-campus requirement.
 See visa information.

 To complete your degree

-All core degree requirements must be completed with C– grade or higher.
+All core degree requirements must be completed with C- grades or higher.
 This includes courses that fulfill area of concentration, distribution, foreign language, quantitative reasoning, moral reasoning, and writing intensive requirements.

-Once admitted with 3.0 or higher GPA, you must maintain a cumulative GPA of 2.0 or higher.
+Once admitted with a 3.0 or higher GPA, you must maintain a cumulative GPA of 2.0 or higher.
 It's important to limit how many courses you withdraw from.
-After five withdrawals, additional withdrawals begin to count as a zero (failing grade) in your cumulative GPA.
+After five withdrawals, the sixth and any subsequent withdrawals count as zeroes (failing grade) in your cumulative GPA.
 See Academic Standing.

 Degree Guidelines and Policies

-For information special academic opportunities, student privileges, and policies, see Completing Your Degree
+For information regarding special academic opportunities, student privileges, and policies, see Completing Your Degree